 During a Penalty Shot or Shootout attempt, as the player approaches the goal, the goalkeeper slides hard across the crease and accidentally dislodges the goal.
-The shot by the player clearly goes over the net by a couple feet.
+The shot by the player clearly goes over the net.
 What should be the Referee's decision?